RichardRed0x/politeia-digest/issue-009.md

 I decided to give Politeia Digest a rest over the holiday season as there was not much happening on the proposals site.
 For now it will be switching to a "weekly or whenever something interesting happens" model.

-This is a **special year end edition** in which I will present some stats and graphs about Politeia activity for (the last two months of) 2018.
+This is a **special year end edition** which presents some stats and graphs about Politeia activity for (the last two months of) 2018.

 ### New proposals